 - The application is difficult to use

-Before launching your app, check that potential customers won’t say these things about your product.
+Before launching your own diet app, check that potential customers won’t say these things about your product.

 Ways to earn money from your app